morgadow/gocan/README.md

 ## Open TODOs

+1. PCAN

-1. PCAN: CAN FD still not implemented
+- CAN FD still not implemented
-1.1.
-GetAllAvailableHandles Searches through all handles and returns list with available channels : Use the get all channels with parameter API function?
+- Implement GetAllAvailableHandles function: Maybe there is a convinient API function ?
+- SetValue and GetValue methods are not tested

 2. Other interfaces as vector, kvasor and others